bbrayzier/ClearGNC/README.md

 A development environment for GNC algorithms.

-This is going to be a mashup of a simulation environment and control algorithms
+This is going to be a mashup of a simulation environment and control algorithms.

+Purpose and scope TBD.